oceanprotocol-archive/dev-ocean/doc/sla.md

 ## Flow

-The lifecycle of the service level agreement is determined by three phases
+The lifecycle of the service level agreement is determined by four mandatory phases

 **1. Definition Phase**